-Lacking any towering mountain ranges or iconic national parks, the American Midwest is not typically regarded as an area with scenic hiking opportunities.
-But this region is home to some great hiking trails that pass by lakes, waterfalls, forests, and prime wildlife areas.
+Lacking any towering mountain ranges or iconic national parks, the American Midwest is not typically regarded as an area with the best scenic hiking opportunities.
+(Check out the Grand Canyon or Glacier National Park for some dramatic landscapes.), But this region is home to some great hiking trails that pass by lakes, waterfalls, forests, and prime wildlife areas.

 Hikes in the Midwest range from short treks in the woods to much longer trails that crisscross entire states.
-If you're ready to grab a backpack and head out for a Midwestern hike, these are your best bets.
+If you're ready to grab a backpack and head out for an off-the-beaten-path journey, here are the best Midwestern hikes—and what to pack when you embark on your trip.

 Starved Rock State Park, Illinois